Polaroid by Nicolas Wagner for Mixte Magazine

 Luke collaborates with a variety of companies and historic institutions, often creating limited edition collections of clothing, homewares and accessories.
 He produces porcelain and home fragrance ranges with Ginori 1735, a collection of interior fabrics with Rubelli, and furniture with The Lacquer Company.
 His previous clients include Burberry, Lanvin, Svenskt Tenn, Diptyque, Christie’s, Royal Academy of Arts, and the V&A.

 In March 2019 Luke joined the Financial Times as a weekly columnist in FT Weekend, answering readers’ questions on aesthetics, interior design and stylish living.
-Luke has authored two books: Greco Disco: The Art & Design of Luke Edward Hall, published by teNeues, and A Kind of Magic: The Kaleidoscopic World of Luke Edward Hall, published by Vendome.
+Luke has authored three books: Greco Disco: The Art & Design of Luke Edward Hall, published by teNeues, A Kind of Magic: The Kaleidoscopic World of Luke Edward Hall, published by Vendome, and 300,000 Kisses: Tales of Queer Love from the Ancient World, published by Penguin.

 Luke is currently working on new exhibitions and interior design projects in Europe and the United States.